prashantgupta24/activity-tracker/README.md

 		LogLevel:           logging.Debug,
 	}

-	//This starts the tracker for all handlers heartbeatCh := activityTracker.Start()
+	//This starts the tracker for all handlers.
+It gives you a channel
+	//which you can listen to for heartbeat objects heartbeatCh := activityTracker.Start()

 	//if you only want to track certain handlers, you can use StartWithhandlers